-In this case, the maximum lateral (inward) disturbance that the robot was able to withstand was a push of $390\ N$ for $\Delta t = 0.3\ s$, i.e. an impulse of $117\ N\cdot s$, which is nearly six times the impulse that the robot could withstand when timing was not adapted.
-This is consistent with the results found for the LIP model (Figure \ref{comparison} with $\theta$ =-90 deg).
-This result illustrates the importance of timing adaptation for stable walking.
-This important improvement can be intuitively explained by inspecting Equation \eqref{initial_value} which shows that the DCM diverges as an exponential of time.
-As a result, taking fast steps (decreasing the step timing) causes exponential improvement to keep the DCM from diverging.
-This effect is magnified, when the robot takes several steps to recover from a disturbance.
+In this case, the maximum lateral (inward) disturbance that the robot was able to withstand was a push of $\SI{390}{N}$ for $\Delta t = \SI{0.3}{s}$, which is nearly six times the impulse that the robot could withstand when timing was not adapted.
+This is consistent with the results found for the LIP model (Fig. \ref{comparison} with $\theta$ = \SI{0}{deg}).
+This result further illustrates the importance of timing adaptation for stable walking.
+Indeed, inspecting \eqref{initial_value} we see that the DCM diverges as an exponential of time, therefore taking fast steps (decreasing the step timing) enables an exponential improvement in DCM regulation.
+This effect is magnified when the robot takes several steps to recover from a disturbance.